mcfazio2001/JourneyMaker-Positron/README.md

 Built upon the innovative Positron V3 form factor and motion-system by [KRALYN](https://github.com/KRALYN/PositronV3), and inspired by the Positron LT design, the JourneyMaker represents a combination of their standout features with our unique improvements.

-What's great is its compatibility with modifications tailored for other Positron versions, making it an ideal choice for an enhanced printing experience while allowing flexibility for personalized adjustments.
+Its compatibility with modifications tailored for other Positron versions is great, making it an ideal choice for an enhanced printing experience while allowing flexibility for personalized adjustments.

 <br>